Reader Question · Career Basics

 The question (paraphrased):

 I started three weeks ago at a mid-sized tech company.
 My manager assigned an onboarding buddy, and for the first week and a half he was great — answered questions on Slack, walked me through a couple of systems.
 Then he basically vanished.
 Two unread Slacks, one “sorry, slammed — will get back to you tomorrow” that was four days ago.
 I don’t want to be that new hire who complains, but I’m stuck on two things and don’t know who to ask.
-Help?

 Three moves.
-None of them involve complaining.
+None of them involve complaining about your buddy.

 1. Stop treating one person as your only source